kris2475/IQ-Spectrum-Sentinel-Cognitive-RF-Anomaly-Detection/README.md

 ## 🛡️ Project Overview

-**Spectrum Sentinel** is a next-generation Electronic Warfare (EW) and Signals Intelligence (SIGINT) framework leveraging **Software-Defined Radio (SDR)** and **Unsupervised Deep Learning** to achieve real-time, autonomous spectrum awareness.
+**Spectrum Sentinel** is a **hobby project** that mixes **Software-Defined Radio (SDR)** with **Unsupervised Deep Learning** to experiment with real-time, autonomous spectrum awareness.
+The idea isn’t new, but it’s interesting — and worth exploring for myself.

-The core mission is to rapidly detect and classify **"zero-day" or novel threat emitters**—such as adaptive jammers, clandestine communication links, and dynamic protocols—that would bypass traditional, library-dependent EW systems.
-By using unsupervised techniques like Autoencoders and Clustering, the system can automatically build a comprehensive intelligence picture of an unknown electromagnetic environment.
+I’m using a **Nooelec NESDR Smart** as my SDR.
+It’s a simple, affordable device — not the most capable option compared to higher-end gear like USRPs or BladeRFs — but it’s perfect for learning.
+This project is really about understanding the **principles behind Electronic Warfare (EW)**, not building a professional system.

+The idea is simple: use an SDR to capture wideband RF data, turn it into spectrograms, and then train an **autoencoder** to spot signals that don’t look like the “normal” background.
+These anomalies might represent **unknown transmitters**, **weird interference**, or just something new happening in the airwaves.

+I’m not trying to reinvent Electronic Warfare or build a deployable SIGINT tool — this is more like a **playground for experimenting** with cognitive radio concepts and seeing how well deep learning can make sense of noisy, real-world spectrum data.

 ---